AntoineBRTL/jcs/README.md

 Then you have your full code translated in js

 ## Exemple ##
-jcs-script use the same syntax as C-Sharp :
+jcs-script uses the same syntax as C-Sharp :
 ```c#
 public static class Main
 {